voschezang/coding-handbook/management/management-principles.md

 - Withholding leads to withdrawing and rejecting
 - Revealing leads to connecting

 ### Leadership

 Management often requires leadership.
 It may consist of:

 - Vision.
 Show a direction.
 Set an example.
-Motivate others.
+Motivate & inspire others.
 Advocate the why.
 - Execution.
 Facilitation.
 Achieve outcomes.
+Guiding others.
 - Culture.
 Trust.
 Set the tone for the team.

 Situational leadership model.
 Dependent on skill, motivation, urgency.